al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 skills: SQL, programming, google analytics, databases, etc...

-**Improve something - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of a change.
+\*Improve something - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of a change.
 Very often the organization current status is a result of random lucky / unlucky events (and often external) at the right / wrong time.
 Typically the process of change(improvement) is a sequence of trial and errors until a change works out.
 So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of (potentially useful) changes and in focusing efforts in the right direction.

-*Insight* triggers *Action* that allows for *Improvement*
+**Insight** triggers **Action** that creates **Improvement**

 ---

 ## How?
 The Data Analysis Process for Improvements

-Step 1.
-Be aware of where you are:
+**Step 1.** Be aware of where you are:

  1.1 Learn the domain, ask the big scope questions: what is the purpose of this?
 Why this exists?
 What is the end goal? - Domain